 Choose an eCommerce platform

-Depending on your needs and abilities, you have to decide whether you host your eCommerce store yourself or go with a fully-hosted solution.
+Before you start an online store, you have to decide whether you host it yourself or go with a fully-hosted solution.

 Find the right web host and set up SSL